 In rescue, volunteers feel this frustration from parents.
 We get yelled at.
 We hear “No, not my kids—my kids are good around dogs.”
 Or we get the ultimatum “Fine, I’ll go to a breeder.”
 If your family really wants a dog, we want you to make it happen.
 And whether it be a dog that is young or old, purebred or rescue, your child’s safety is paramount.

-We do ask anyone with kids that is looking for a dog, to read this article, and play a bit of devils advocate with yourself.
-“Would my kid do this?”
-“What would I do if my child did that?”
-Be thorough and diligent in your self-talk.
+To be clear, DIBS does adopt to families with kids—but it depends on the dog, and it depends on the kids.
+We ask anyone with kids who is looking for a dog to read the following articles and play devil’s advocate with themselves.
+Ask: Would my kid do this?
+What would I do if my child did that?
+Be thorough and diligent in your self talk.
 The end result could be any or all of the following:

 We looked for ways to share our knowledge, but we really found these articles great for the whole family:

 In addition to ensuring that your own kids are equipped with the knowledge and tools they need for positive interactions with the family dog, you might also need to educate other people’s kids.
-Where there are little people there will inevitably be more little people coming over for play dates, parties, etc. When you adopt a dog it becomes your responsibility to ensure that absolutely everyone who interacts with your new family member does so in a way that is respectful and safe at all times.
+Where there are little people, there will inevitably be more little people coming over for play dates, parties, etc. When you adopt a dog it becomes your responsibility to ensure that absolutely everyone who interacts with your new family member does so in a way that is respectful and safe at all times.

-Remember, a new dog is a respected member of the family—not a toy.
-A bad dog interaction has serious ramifications, and in the end, could hurt your child and have worse consequences for your dog.
+Remember: A new dog is a respected member of the family—not a toy.
+A bad dog interaction has serious ramifications and, in the end, could hurt your child and have worse consequences for your dog.